gabrielbdornas/braicode/pages/002-03-strings.md

 SyntaxError: invalid syntax
 ```

-Above the "invalid syntax" error because our string starts in 'P' and then terminates in 'n'.
+Above the "invalid syntax" error shows that our string starts in 'P' and then terminates in 'n'.
 All these characters that we have here after the second apostrophe (_s course for Beginners_) Python interpreter doesn't know what they are.
 To solve this problem, we need to use double quotes to define our string, than we can have a single quote in the middle of it.